What is a betting exchange?

 How do betting exchanges work?

-It’s important to understand that there are two sides to every bet.
+There are two sides to every matched bet.

-If we are betting for a particular outcome, we are backing it to happen.
+If we are betting for a particular outcome to happen, we are backing it.

-If we are betting against a particular outcome, we are laying it to happen.
+If we are betting against a particular outcome to happen, we are laying it.

-Let’s pretend we’re the only two people using the betting exchange and take a look at the Match Odds market for a football match between Leicester and Everton…
+Let’s take a look at the Match Odds market for a football match between Leicester and Everton…

 As you can see, the market is split into two halves.
 The blue column represents the best available back odds and the pink column represents the best available lay odds.